mongodb/chatbot/docs/docs/server/configure.md

 # Configure the Chatbot Server

-The `mongodb-chatbot-server` is a npm package that you can use to quickly spin up a chatbot server powered by MongoDB.
+The `mongodb-chatbot-server` is an npm package that you can use to quickly spin up a chatbot server powered by MongoDB.
 The chatbot server supports retrieval augmented generation (RAG).